Rawalpindi: Education

 Rawalpindi District is home to 2,463 government public schools, out of which 1706 are primary schools, 306 middle schools, 334 are high schools, while 117 are higher education colleges.

 97.4% of children ages 6–16 in urban areas of Rawalpindi District are enrolled in school – the third highest percentage in Pakistan after Islamabad and Karachi.
 77.1% of Rawalpindi's students in Class 5 are able to read sentences in English.
 27% of children in Rawalpindi attend paid private schools.

-Board of Intermediate and Secondary Education, Rawalpindi, established in 1978 to conduct SSC and HSSC examinations.

-Pir Mehr Ali Shah, Arid Agriculture University (also known as Barani University) is a renowned public university offering research and education in a number of fields and specializing in agriculture.
-It is on the Murree Road and is placed near other landmarks of the city including the Rawalpindi Cricket Stadium, Rawalpindi Public Park, Rawalpindi Arts Council etc. Arid University is the only university providing agriculture related degrees in Rawalpindi and Islamabad.

-Army Medical College is also known as the College of Medical Sciences and is on Abid Majid Road in Rawalpindi.
-Separate computer labs are available for post-graduate and undergraduate students.
-Other facilities in the campus include a library, cafeteria, college mosque, swimming pool, gym, squash court, and auditorium.
-There are seven hostels for male and female students near the college campus.